Shell by Example: While Loops POSIX

 else

-echo "All retries failed"
+echo "All $max_retries attempts failed"

 fi